coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 # Enhancing Large Language Models with Human Feedback via Reinforcement Learning

-## Overview
+## Overview and Goals

-This project demonstrates how human feedback can be integrated to enhance the training of large language models (LLMs) using Reinforcement Learning (RL).
-The primary goal is to improve the contextual relevance and performance of Transformer-based models, such as GPT, through Reinforcement Learning with Human Feedback (RLHF).
+This project explores how human feedback can enhance the training of large language models (LLMs) using Reinforcement Learning (RL), specifically through Reinforcement Learning with Human Feedback (RLHF).
+The goal is to improve the contextual relevance and alignment of Transformer-based models, such as GPT, with human preferences.

-The Reinforcement Learning with Human Feedback (RLHF) process involves several components working together to align a language model with human preferences.
-The key steps include:
+The RLHF process integrates several key components to achieve this alignment:

-- **Initial Model**: A pre-trained language model is the starting point.
+- **Initial Model**: A pre-trained language model serves as the starting point.
-- **Reward Model**: Built to evaluate outputs based on human preferences.
+- **Reward Model**: Evaluates outputs based on human feedback to establish a training signal.
-- **Reinforcement Learning**: Fine-tunes the model using techniques like **Proximal Policy Optimization (PPO)**.
+- **Reinforcement Learning**: Fine-tunes the model using advanced techniques like **Proximal Policy Optimization (PPO)**.

-The diagram below, taken from the [RLHF Blog Post](https://huggingface.co/blog/rlhf), illustrates the high-level workflow of RLHF.
-It highlights how the initial language model is tuned iteratively using a reward model and RL techniques to align outputs with human preferences:
+The diagram below, adapted from the [RLHF Blog Post](https://huggingface.co/blog/rlhf), illustrates the high-level workflow of RLHF, showing how the initial language model is iteratively tuned using a reward model and reinforcement learning to produce outputs that better align with human preferences:

 <div align="center">
   <img src="https://github.com/user-attachments/assets/02219518-24c9-4246-859d-9b85404da0f7" alt="RLHF Workflow" width="400">
 </div>

-While full-scale RLHF training can be resource-intensive, this project simplifies the process to demonstrate **core concepts** in a more **resource-efficient manner**, making it accessible for experimentation and learning.
+While RLHF training is typically resource-intensive, this project simplifies the process to balance performance and computational efficiency.
+By doing so, it provides an accessible demonstration of RLHF concepts, enabling experimentation and learning while showcasing the benefits and trade-offs of this approach.

----

-## Goals
-- **Enhance LLMs using human feedback**: Improve language models' alignment with human expectations.
-- **Demonstrate RLHF concepts**: Provide a simplified implementation that balances performance and computational efficiency.
-- **Share findings**: Highlight the impact of RLHF on LLM performance and its limitations.

 ---